top of page

 Artists who inspire me include Rembrandt, Caravaggio, Velàzquez, Picasso, Van Gogh, Ilya Repin, Tamara de Lempicka, Frida Kahlo, Evelyn de Morgan and Artemisia Gentileschi.

 I paint to communicate the way that I experience and interpret the world around me.
 Portraits have always inspired and fascinated me.
-Sometimes, my Grandfather used to paint me, so I know how it feels to be the subject too.
-I happily watched him for hours as he worked away in his studios in England and Spain, mixing the paints and glazes, and talking about the artists that inspired him.
+Sometimes, my Grandfather would paint my portrait so I know how it feels to be the subject too.
+I happily watched him for hours as he worked in his studios in England and Spain, mixing the paints and glazes, and talking about the artists that inspired him.
+Alongside my commissions I portray family, friends, and other people that interest me, in places that I know well and in natural light, often with strong contrasting shadows, and the portrait will take shape in my mind before it takes shape on the canvas.

 As a teenager, I remember sitting for my Grandfather whilst my Grandmother painted flowers.
-If she wasn't painting flowers, she would be carefully pressing the wild flowers she had gathered that day.
-Sometimes, she arranged the dried flowers into beautiful little compositions which she sold at craft fairs.
+She also created decoupage and pictorial scenes using wild flowers that she collected and dried, an art form that the Japanese call oshibana.
 My Grandparents often worked together and they were a great combination.
 My Grandmother's creations made a distraction for the portrait sitters as they observed her at work, and this resulted in their being less self conscious and fidgety!

-I carry on the portraiture tradition inspired by my Grandfather.
-During his lifetime he spent a period of time lecturing in Florence at the British Institute of Fine Art.
+I carry on the portraiture tradition inspired by my grandparents.
+My grandfather spent a period of time lecturing in Florence at the British Institute of Fine Art.
 His palette, glazes and sight/size technique were tied into the historic art tradition of the region.
 I too have studied in Florence and the techniques used are the same today.
 Whilst this is a starting point for my work, my paintings are also modern and contemporary.

-After a series of paintings based on observation, I tend to create an abstract painting.
-The abstract work often relates to the colours and shapes from the series.
-My abstract work feels self indulgent and is a wonderful way to play with shape, line, tone, colour, pattern and form, as well as light and dark contrasts.
+After a series of paintings based on observation, I often create an abstract painting.
+The abstract work relates to the colours and shapes from the series.
+My abstract work is a wonderful way to play with shape, line, tone, colour, pattern and form, as well as light and dark contrasts.

 Diana Fosbery